Hauganes is a small, tiny village even on an Icelandic scale. It sits peacefully on the western coast of Eyjafjordur bay in North Iceland.

 The Hauganes village itself appears to have been formed in the late 19th century, first wooden house built in 1882, but centuries before that the area, the creek which forms a shelter from the ocean currents, was a harbour for the farmers in the area.

-Fishing and fisheries has been a dominating factor throughout the history of Hauganes and in fact, the political and social decisions in regards to fisheries in Iceland in general, reflect in the uprising and downfall of the village culture and population.
+Fishing and fisheries has been dominating throughout the history of Hauganes and in fact, the political and social decisions in regards to fisheries in Iceland in general, reflect in the uprising and downfall of the village culture and population.
 The regional development is the same as in many places in the world; people tend to move from the rural areas to bigger cities that hold greater opportunities.

 That is mainly the reason Hauganes has not been able to grow or change for the past 30 years and maybe that is exactly its charm.